 Last updated: 22nd May 2018

 This howto will guide you in the installation of the Switchboard on Premises.
 While the procedure is long and there are many steps to complete, they are easy and should require little efforts to be completed.

 The scenario described here will allow users to access the Switchboard and the Connect Web Portal.

 Before starting the configuration of the Switchboard on Premises, make sure to satisfy all the requirements:

 - The Appliance needs to be registered to Endian Network and have valid switchboard channels.You can verify this requirement from the CLI of your switchboard, by checking if in the output of the following command:

 [switchboard] code = switchboard name = VPN Switchboard description = VPN Switchboard product = Endian UTM Virtual Appliance 5.0 subscribed = 2017-05-03 09:25:19 expiration = 2020-05-02 09:25:19Make sure that the expiration date is in the future.

-The appliance must have two public IP addresses configured on the uplink.
-If the appliance has a private IP as uplink, then configure two public IPs with DNAT on the router.
+- The appliance must have two public IP addresses configured on the uplink.
+If the appliance has a private IP as uplink, then configure two public IPs with Port Forward on the router.

-NoteIf you have only one public IP you cannot add an OpenVPN instance on port 443 TCP, but you will still be able to use the Switchboard over the VPN Connection.
-Also the requirements 3. , 4. and 5. below are not needed anymore.If the Switchboard has only private IPs, add suitable DNAT rules on the router in front of it to allow traffic to the Switchboard's port 1194 UDP and 443 TCP.
+NoteIf you have only one public IP you cannot add an OpenVPN instance on port 443 TCP and use the Switchboard connect web portal at the same time, but you will still be able to use the Switchboard over the VPN Connection. lso the requirements 3. , 4. below are a bit different, you should point your DNS records to the only available public IP.If the Switchboard has only private IPs, add suitable Port Forwarding rules on the router in front of it to allow traffic to the Switchboard's port 1194 UDP and 443 TCP.

 Enable the VPN Firewal